itascaconsulting/cam/README.md

 The results are all in the S3 bucket given by the configuration step in the "data/" subfolder.
 The results are in JSON format and contain all the inputs and outputs.

+A command like this (the s3 address will be different in your case) copies all the parameter study results to your local computer.
+Make a folder called results first.

+`aws s3 sync s3://my-queue-test-databucket-m19wz8wl341z/data/my_cases/my_folder/ ./results --exclude "*" --include "done*"`

+Running this script:
+`python process_results.py`

+reads all the cases into a feature array X and a target array Y, these arrays can be used in machine learning model training.

 ### Cleaning up